Storm Search browser hijacker removal instructions

-A couple more examples of apps of this type are Burst Search (this one is identical to Storm Search), Remove Notifications and StreaminSearchs.
-As a rule, browser hijackers are advertised as useful, legitimate applications that supposed to improve browsing experience, include various features, etc. Nevertheless, most of them operate as information tracking tools and are designed to promote fake search engines - they are designed only to generate revenue for their developers.
+Some more examples of apps of this type are Burst Search (this one is identical to Storm Search), Remove Notifications, and StreaminSearchs.
+Generally, browser hijackers are advertised as useful, legitimate applications, which supposedly improve the browsing experience, include various features, etc., however, most track information and promote fake search engines - they are designed only to generate revenue for the developers.

 How did Storm Search install on my computer?

-In some cases PUAs get downloaded, installed through clicked deceptive advertisements that are designed to execute certain scripts.
-Although, usually it happens when developers distribute them by using a deceptive marketing method called "bundling".
-This is a method that they use to trick users into downloading and/or installing PUAs together with other programs that they download, install intentionally.
-As a rule, PUAs are included in download and/or installation setups as additional offers that can be found and declined in their "Advanced", "Custom and other similar settings.
-Users often leave those settings unchecked and unchanged, and that is how PUAs are allowed to be downloaded and/or installed alongside with programs that have those PUAs included in their setups.
+In some cases, PUAs are downloaded and installed through clicked deceptive advertisements that execute certain scripts.
+Developers also distribute them using a deceptive marketing method called "bundling".
+They trick users into downloading and installing PUAs with other, regular programs.
+Generally, PUAs are included into download/installation set-ups as 'additional offers', which can be found and declined in "Advanced", "Custom and other similar settings.
+Many users leave these settings unchecked and unchanged, thereby allowing PUAs to be downloaded and installed alongside software that has the rogue programs included in the set-ups.

-Programs, files should be downloaded only from official pages and through direct links.
-Third party downloaders, installers, unofficial sites, Peer-to-Peer networks like torrent clients, eMule, and other channels of this kind can be used to distribute unwanted, sometimes even malicious applications, files.
-Also, unwanted downloads and installations can be prevented by declining offers to download and/or install unwanted apps before completing download and/or installation processes.
-Such offers are mentioned in "Custom", "Advanced" or other settings of setups.
-Ads that are displayed on shady pages can cause installation of unwanted software too.
-Also, such ads often open untrustworthy pages.
-Therefore, they should not be clicked as well.
-If some suspicious, unwanted extension, plug-in and add-on is already installed on a browser, then it should be removed from it.
-Programs of this kind that are installed on the the operating system should be uninstalled too.
+Programs and files should be downloaded only from official pages and through direct links.
+Third party downloaders, installers, unofficial sites, Peer-to-Peer networks such as torrent clients, eMule, and other channels of this kind can be used to distribute unwanted, even malicious applications and files.
+Unwanted downloads and installations can be prevented by declining offers to download or install unwanted apps before completing the process.
+These offers are often listed in "Custom", "Advanced" or other settings.
+Do not click ads that are displayed on dubious pages, since they can cause installation of unwanted software and open untrusted web pages.
+Remove any suspicious, unwanted extensions, plug-ins or add-ons already installed on the browser.
+Also remove programs of this kind that are installed on the operating system.
 If your computer is already infected with Storm Search, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this browser hijacker.